 - Call for student projects opens: 1 April 2020

-- Call for student projects closes: 20 July 2020; educational programs send in their internal selection of works to conference organizers
+- Call for student projects closes: Date to be announced; educational programs send in their internal selection of works to conference organizers

-- Student Exhibition Selections announced: 15 September 2020
+- Student Exhibition Selections announced: Date to be announced

-- MAB Academy, a symposium on education and research in the field of Media Architecture: 23 November 2020
+- MAB Academy, a symposium on education and research in the field of Media Architecture: Date to be announced

 Preparing your submission